antelle/intellij-xcode-dark-theme/README.md

 ## Installation

-Install this plugin from JetBrains marketplace: https://plugins.jetbrains.com/plugin/13106-xcode-dark-theme/
+The plugin can be installed from the JetBrains marketplace: https://plugins.jetbrains.com/plugin/13106-xcode-dark-theme/

 ## Screenshots